shaodaqian/DML-IV/README.md

 # DML-IV

-This repository includes the implementation of the method proposed in "Learning Decision Policies with Instrumental Variables through Double Machine Learning", in proceedings of ICML 2024. [https://arxiv.org/abs/2405.08498] (Paper link.)
+This repository includes the implementation of the method proposed in "Learning Decision Policies with Instrumental Variables through Double Machine Learning", in proceedings of ICML 2024.
+[Paper Link.](https://arxiv.org/abs/2405.08498)

 ## Citation